|Settled c. 1869 and annexed in 1889

 51st Street on the north, 63rd Street on the south, Cottage Grove Avenue on the east, railroad tracks by Federal Street on the west

 In the year 1874 the Grand Boulevard horse carriage path (Martin Luther King Boulevard) was dug that would extend into the city of Chicago which made a great traveling route for tradesman and Chicago’s wealthy elite.
-Soon the wealthy elite wanted to build homes for themselves and elegant mansions and luxury apartments soon popped up along Grand Boulevard in this neighborhood, the area was then given the name “Washington Park” named after President George Washington in the year 1880, in 1889 Washington Park was annexed into the city of Chicago along with the rest of Hyde Park Township.
+Soon the wealthy elite wanted to build homes for themselves, and elegant mansions and luxury apartments soon popped up along Grand Boulevard in this neighborhood.
+This area was then given the name “Washington Park” named after President George Washington in the year 1880.
+In 1889 Washington Park was annexed into the city of Chicago along with the rest of Hyde Park Township.

 In the 1890s German Jews migrated to the neighborhood as a system of mass transit was perfected.
 The neighborhood now had working class Irish and Germans on the western part of the neighborhood while upper class wealthy elites lived on the east as they built more mansions and luxury apartments along Indiana Avenue, Grand Boulevard, Michigan Avenue and Calumet Avenue.

 In the 1900s decade several cheaper apartment buildings were built that were appealing to African Americans from nearby Bronzeville.
 The white residents immediately objected to the arrival of blacks and inflicted several acts of violence against black residents and tried to enforce restrictive covenants.
 The efforts of the white community to keep blacks out failed as more African Americans moved in during the 1910s decade especially during and after World War I during the first major black migration wave to Chicago.

-The battle between blacks and whites continued into the 1920s but by 1930 over 90% of the white population had left the area making Washington Park an African American community and also an extension of the “Black Belt” was now from 51st Street to 63rd Street along State Street.
+By 1930 over 90% of the white population had left the area making Washington Park a black community and also an extension of the “Black Belt” was now from 51st Street to 63rd Street along State Street.

-The 1930s decade was the beginning of severe financial hardship for the black community in this neighborhood as joblessness became a major issue and the area was not within the thriving Bronzeville area to the north.
+The 1930s decade was the beginning of severe financial hardship for the black community in this neighborhood as joblessness became a major issue and the area was not within the more thriving Bronzeville area to the north.
 Policy racket gangsters helped the community as many of them lived in Washington Park which greatly helped the neighborhood with employment opportunities in the gambling dens and with the Policy wheels.
-The Policy racket kept the neighborhood from falling completely apart and from extreme poverty, nevertheless, the area remained in a harsh state of poverty and deterioration was settling in.
+The Policy racket kept the neighborhood from falling completely apart and from extreme poverty, nevertheless, the area remained in a harsh state of poverty and deterioration was settling in during these years.

 When the black Policy racket was taken over by the Outfit’s Sam Giancana completely by 1952, the Policy no longer protected or helped the neighborhood as now Heroin was becoming a problem in this community.
 Sam Giancana introduced the drug to this community in the 1950s after they had just killed Teddy Roe, the last Policy King, in front of his Washington Park home at 5239 S. Michigan Ave (52nd and Michigan Avenue) on August 4, 1952 just three days after he was diagnosed with inoperable stomach cancer and no longer cared if he was killed or not.

-The 1950s saw the neighborhood fall into a more extreme state disrepair and deterioration.
+The 1950s saw the neighborhood fall into a more extreme state of disrepair and deterioration.
 Landlords of the kitchenette apartments ran slum dwellings and refused to make repairs while still charging standard or higher rent; however, the rent was still cheaper than most anywhere else.